lmr97/letterboxd_get_list/README.md

 3. Create a Python virtual environment (this step is pretty much identical to the Linux/MacOS):

     ```
-    python3 -m venv ./lb-venv   # forward slashes are valid in PowerShell!
+    py -m venv ./lb-venv   # forward slashes are valid in PowerShell!
     ```

 4. Install the `letterboxd_list` module in this virtual environment: